Kaderde/teched2025-msad/exercises/ex3/README.md

 - Action :
   - Navigate to the `test/http` directory in your CAP project folder.
   - Click on "Add New File" and name it "sql-injection-demo.http".
-  - Paste the following content into the file "sql-injection-demo.http":
+  - Copy the contents of [sql-injection-demo.http](./test/http/sql-injection-demo.http) into your project’s test/http/sql-injection-demo.http file:

 ```
   @server=http://localhost:4004